Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

-\textbf{Metrics and prompt execution.} To evaluate summary quality, two researchers independently compared generated outputs with ground truth summaries at a semantic level, focusing on two dimensions: information coverage (IC)—the extent to which ground truth content was captured in the outputs, and extra information (EI)—content produced by the model but absent from ground truth.
-Both dimensions were rated on 5-point Likert scales, with disagreements reconciled through discussion and consensus.
+To evaluate summary quality, two researchers independently compared generated outputs with ground truth summaries at a semantic level, focusing on two dimensions: \begin{itemize} \item \textbf{Information Coverage (IC)}: the extent to which ground-truth rationale content is captured by the generated summary, where higher coverage is more desirable.

+\item \textbf{Extra Information (EI)}: the extent to which a generated summary includes information beyond the ground-truth rationale, where lower amounts of extra information are more desirable.